reubenhwk/backup-scripts/README.txt

 This software makes a bootable clone of your system to another storage device, or set of storage devices.
-Currently, only BIOS is supported.
-There is no GPT/EFI support.

 To make this bootable clone, follow these steps...